mark-j-chilvers/ngnix-to-gateway/README.md

 # Ingress NGINX to GKE Gateway API mapping

-This is an initial stab at mapping commonly encountered ingress ngnix annotations (on `Ingress` YAML) to GKE Gateway capabilies (including some additional that are planned for 2026).
+This is an initial stab at mapping commonly encountered `ingress-NGINX` annotations (on `Ingress` YAML) to GKE Gateway capabilies (including some additional capabilites that are planned for 2026).

   | Annotation                                                        | Gateway API support / approach | Notes                                                                                                                                                                        |